polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 ### Task 1: Deploy an Azure virtual machine running Windows

-1. From the lab computer, start a Web browser, and navigate to the Azure portal at https://portal.azure.com
+1. From the lab computer, start a Web browser, and navigate to the Azure portal at https://portal.azure.com.

-2. If prompted, on the **Sign in to your account** page, type in the user name and the password of the work or school or personal Microsoft account with the owner role to the Azure subscription you will be using for this lab, and click **Sign in**
+2. If prompted, on the **Sign in to your account** page, type in the user name and the password of the work or school or personal Microsoft account with the owner role to the Azure subscription you will be using for this lab, and click **Sign in**.

-3. In the Azure portal interface, click **+ Create a resource**
+3. In the Azure portal interface, click **+ Create a resource**.

-4. On the **New** blade, click **Compute** and then click **Windows Server 2016 Datacenter**
+4. On the **New** blade, click **Compute** and then click **Windows Server 2016 Datacenter**.

 5. On the **Create a virtual machine** blade, on the **Basics** tab, specify the following settings, and click **Next: Disks >**:

-    -   Subscription: *the name of your Azure subscription*
+    -   Subscription: **The name of your Azure subscription**

-    -   Resource group: *the name of a new resource group* **hana-s03-RG**
+    -   Resource group: **The name of a new resource group: **hana-s03-RG**

     -   Virtual machine name: **s03-hana-0**

-    -   Region: *the name of the Azure region you identified in the Before the Hands-on Lab section*
+    -   Region: **The name of the Azure region you identified in the Before the Hands-on Lab section**

     -   Availability Options: **No infrastructure redundancy required**